-The basic assumption made in defining the vulnerability index categories shown in the GIS and printed map (Figure 4) is that that high aquifer permeability equates with a high groundwater vulnerability index: i.e. pollutants at ground level are able to migrate downwards more easily and in greater volume where permeable material such as gravel or sandstone is present.
-Formations of this type are, therefore, more vulnerable than others.
+The basic assumption made in defining the vulnerability index categories shown in the GIS and printed map (Figure 4) is that that high permeability in a geological unit equates with a high groundwater vulnerability index: i.e. pollutants at ground level are able to migrate downwards more easily and in greater volume where permeable material (such as gravel or sandstone) is present.